Home " Carbon footprint " Practical guide to calculating a product's carbon footprint using LCA

 acv-product-carbon-footprint-calculation

-Like carbon footprinting®, product lifecycle analysis (LCA) is an essential asset for companies wishing to reduce their carbon footprint sustainably, while remaining competitive in the marketplace.
+Like carbon footprinting®, product lifecycle analysis (LCA) is an essential asset for companies wishing to reduce their carbon footprint in a sustainable way, while remaining competitive on the market thanks to thecircular economy.

 In fact, from design to end-of-life, a product generates a significant quantity of greenhouse gas emissions, with a potential for reduction that the company must exploit to the full.